hkurokawa/code-review-as-journey/presentation.md

 android-studio.sh ~/code-review/branch_name
 ```

 ^
-After you understand the problem, let's do operational check.
+After you understand the problem and the background, let's do operational check.
 To avoid wasting our time, we usually do operational check before code review.
 Sometimes gradle builds fail after checking out a branch which has changes about databinding, build.gradle and so forth.
+So we use the git worktree command.
+The worktree command enables check out the branch on another directory.
 Using a different directory helps make the build stable.

 ---